 Planetary Science Journal

-Faith Vilas, Senior Scientist at the Planetary Science Institute, has been named the first Editor of The Planetary Science Journal.
+Faith Vilas, Senior Scientist at the Planetary Science Institute, was named the first Editor of The Planetary Science Journal.
 Read the press release.
-Journal submissions open December 2, 2019.
-In addition to Dr. Vilas, the Science Editors for the PSJ include:
+Journal submissions opened December 2, 2019.
+On January 1, 2026, Brian Jackson succeeded Faith Vilas as the Editor of The Planetary Science Journal.
+The Science Editors for the PSJ include:

 • Brian Jackson (Department of Physics, Boise State University)